jenova-marie/wonder-logger/README.md

 ## TypeScript

-⭐Wonder Logger⭐ is written in TypeScript and provides complete type definitions:
+⭐Star Logger⭐ is written in TypeScript and provides complete type definitions:

 ```typescript
 import type {